vkukrolia0807/Web-Page/README.md

 # Web-Page
-This is a responsive Website which I made during my  Summer internship .
+This is a responsive Website which I made during my 6 th semester .
 Using HTML5, CSS ES6 AND BOOTSTRAP.